pascalpdx/brainsilo.org/content/about/space.md

 title: "Chimera's Space"
 ---

-Our main space when we first moved in.
+{{% image /static/img/photos/empty-space.jpg "Our main space when we first moved in." %}}

 Chimera is renting a 5,000 sq.ft. space at the old Ford Garage building in downtown Sebastopol in addition to an office unit in the back of the same lot.

-The main space is undergoing renovations and is slated to be complete before the end of 2013.
+*The main space is undergoing renovations and is slated to be ready in the beginning of 2014*.
 When the main space construction is complete, Chimera will open up it's membership offerings including our metal shop and studio rentals.

-Our office space in the back lot is our space for our regular meetups, classes and events.
+Our office space in the back lot is our space for regular meetups, classes and events.
 We're also in the process of preparing it for regular use by members.

+The current mini-makerspace is an office building that is about 700 sq.ft.
+This space is great for anyone doing small arts and crafts, jewelry, software or hardware design or anyone working on a computer or who doesn't require a lot of space to work.

+If you're looking to work on large projects, you may want to wait to join until that space opens up.